Donate securely to the 2025 Campaign HERE!

 —Rowan Williams, former Archbishop of Canterbury

-Extraordinary musical events were in store for Cathedral Arts patrons early in 2022!
-The spectacular pianist Dongni Xie presented her long-awaited recital to the Great Hall.
-A special concert series, Black Voices, brought several distinguished Black performers to Cathedral Arts in the Spring, including pianist Gregory Thompson, world-renowned bass-baritone Donnie Ray Albert, and a group of fine young vocalists from South Africa, along with the music of some of America’s foremost Black composers.
+Extraordinary musical events were in store for Cathedral Arts patrons early in 2024!
+The spectacular pianist Dan Tepfer presented his long-awaited recital in the Cathedral nave.
+An ongoing concert series, Black Voices, has brought several distinguished Black performers to Cathedral Arts, including pianist Gregory Thompson, world-renowned bass-baritone Donnie Ray Albert, and a group of fine young vocalists from South Africa, along with the music of some of America’s foremost Black composers.

 Exhibitions.